SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 to the first ``catch`` clause whose pattern matches the error.
 If none of the clauses matches, the error propagates to the surrounding scope.
-If an error is unhandled at the top level, program execution stops.
+If an error is unhandled at the top level, program execution stops with a runtime error.

 Like a ``switch`` statement,
 the compiler attempts to infer whether ``catch`` clauses are exhaustive.